dblock/code.dblock.org/_posts/2011/2011-09-09-rails-custom-and-editable-mailer-templates-in-markdown.markdown

 ---
 You love markdown?
 We do too.

-I’m going to show you how to enable dynamic authoring of mail templates in your Rails app in [Markdown](https://daringfireball.net/projects/markdown/).
+I'm going to show you how to enable dynamic authoring of mail templates in your Rails app in [Markdown](https://daringfireball.net/projects/markdown/).
 This includes [Devise](https://github.com/plataformatec/devise) mailers.
-You can already customize templates with files in _app/views_, but we’ll take an extra step and expose an editable model in the database and allow our application administrators to author and edit templates in Markdown.
+You can already customize templates with files in _app/views_, but we'll take an extra step and expose an editable model in the database and allow our application administrators to author and edit templates in Markdown.

 #### Template Model